THE RISE AND FALL OF THE ORIGINAL MAN WITH THE GOLDEN ARM

 Meanwhile somewhere in Hollywood, Conca keeped himself posted about any news related to his former band, as evidenced by the fact that he showed up from time to time at the infamous 'The Castle', that big old creepy and secluded mansion located in the Rancho Los Feliz neighborhood of L.A., south of Griffith Park, where Love lived together over the spring and summer of '66.
 Maybe in the hope that he would clean from drugs and return to the band soon, Love even listed Conca as their drummer when they signed a new union contract for live engagements on May 2.
 Nedless to say, it never happened.
 Sometime later, in late August, in one of life's ironic little moments, Conca even met by chance the band's newest drummer Michael Stuart-Ware (he replaced Snoopy who switched to electric harpsichord, keyboards, organ, and tambourine for a while before they fired him too) at a local grocery store.
 This could have been a slightly embarrassing moment as Don had found out that Michael had got the Love gig, but he clearly bore no ill will to the new drummer or the rest of the band.
 In fact, he said how pleased he was that things had turned out this way as he felt that Michael was the only drummer on the scene who could handle the job.
 Being a drummer himself, and having seen Michael play in the Sons Of Adam, this was a great compliment and a touching moment.
 However, apparently this was the last time someone from his former band, or anyone else at all, saw him around.
 In fact it was at that point that stories about Don's premature death for overdose began to circulate among fans, friends, and peers.
 The reality, fortunately, was a little bit different.
 Yes, he was still a junkie and on Methadone, but at least he was alive and (more or less) well, and to pay the bills he went to work as an air conditioner repair man for some time, before going to California Men's Colony state prison in San Luis Obispo, California, for around ten years over the 70s, during which time he definitely lost contact with all his friends.

-At the dawn of the 80s, Don was released from prison and, although still a heroin addict, he tried to keep his life together, so first of all he found a new job as a fire extinguisher salesman, and then, in 1981, he reconnected with his former high school sweetheart Prudence Ann McIntyre (b.
+At the dawn of the 80s, Don was released from prison and, although still a heroin addict, he tried to keep his life together, so first of all he found a new job as a fire extinguisher salesman, and then, in 1981, he reconnected with his former high school crush (and former wife of his old friend John Fleck) Prudence Ann McIntyre (b.
 July 12, 1945, Los Angeles), the daughter of the famous orchestra leader, singer, arranger and author Mack McIntyre.
 'Pru', as everyone called her, and her older sister Patience were performing and recording as a child singing duo under the name of Patience and Prudence in the mid to late 1950s.
 Although they never legally married, Don and Pru became a couple and stayed together "until death do us part", or should be more correct to say "until drugs do them apart", considering that Pru was also a junkie and a severe alcoholic!
 On December 28, 1982, their only child, a daughter named Paige Ann, was born in Toluca Lake, a L.A.'s neighborhood located in the San Fernando Valley.
 "My father was my best friend and one of the kindest people I ever met.
 He was such a funny, personable, man," says Paige, who, just like her folks, became both a musician (she played different styles of music on banjo, bass, guitar, and drums) and a heroin addict after she left school at 16.
 "I should have known better given that my parents were screwed up," she recalls.
 "Perhaps subconsciously I wanted to understand what was so great that they chose this over their kid.
 I got to the point where I needed $50 a day for drugs.
 I didn’t want to steal and the thing I could live easiest with was prostitution.
-But I ended up serving a prison sentence for it and possession of heroin."
-[Footnote: after she was released from prison, Paige tried to put her life together, she find a boyfriend, Bill, and moved with him to Seattle, but sadly she continued to getting high so one day her boyfriend told her to leave and since then (2014) she became an homeless]
+But I ended up serving a prison sentence for it and possession of heroin." [footnote: after she was released from prison, Paige tried to put her life together, she find a boyfriend, Bill, and moved with him to Seattle, but sadly she continued to getting high so one day in 2014 her boyfriend told her to leave and she was homeless until early in 2020 when she finally find a new home but at the same time she was diagnosed of kidney failure and passed away on July 10, of that year]

 It was probably after seeing his daughter fall into the spiral of drugs addiction too, that ultimately pushed Don to clean from drugs at the dawn of the new millenium.
 In fact, he was one hundred percent clean when he reappeared into his former band's life.
 In fact, Arthur Lee continued to play under the Love moniker on-and-off throughout the last three decades after the original band disbanded back in 1968.
 So, out of the blue, Don appeared backstage at the Knitting Factory in Los Angeles, after a Love show there on May 1, 2002.
 From then on, nedless to say, Don and Arthur started hanging out together again as in the good ol' days and, a year later, on August 19, 2003, Lee even invited Conca to sit-in with Love during a gig at the House Of Blues, West Hollywood, for the final number of the show, their jam from the old days, 'Smokestack Lightning'.
 So, here we are, the man who in his heyday was the best rock drummer in town behind the drum stool again after almost 40 years!
 The night was a one of a kind, and even the band's former co-founder Johnny Echols showed up to play with them.
 It was maybe 1965 again?
 Well, for a moment, you can bet your bottom dollar on it!
 However, although they were quite well received, Don got nervous due to not performing for so many years and as a result resurrected his old drug habit soon after.
 So, he disappeared again and that was really the beginning of the end for him.